jback08/FairShip/field/README.md

 * [MuonFilterBFieldMap1.txt.gz](MuonFilterBFieldMap1.txt.gz) Using original co-ordinates for the steel
 * [MuonFilterBFieldMap2.txt.gz](MuonFilterBFieldMap2.txt.gz) Magnet C0 inner and outer gap moved from 0 to 2 cm
 * [MuonFilterBFieldMap3.txt.gz](MuonFilterBFieldMap3.txt.gz) Simplified overall magnet shape for manufacturing considerations with the 2 cm gap for magnet C0

+Only one of these field maps should be used as the global field map in [BFieldSetup.txt](BFieldSetup.txt).
+They need to be uncompressed before the simulation can be run; the [macro/run_simScript.py] (../macro/run_simScript.py) run file currently does this automatically.

 2) CopyMap